Sexual differentiation: Humans

 Various processes are involved in the development of sex differences in humans.
-Sexual differentiation in humans includes development of different genitalia and the internal genital tracts, breasts, body hair, and plays a role in gender identification.
+Sexual differentiation in humans includes the development of different genitalia—and the internal genital tracts, breasts, and body hair—and plays a role in gender identification.

 The development of sexual differences begins with the XY sex-determination system that is present in humans, and complex mechanisms are responsible for the development of the phenotypic differences between male and female humans from an undifferentiated zygote.
 Atypical sexual development, and ambiguous genitalia, can be a result of genetic and hormonal factors.

-The differentiation of other parts of the body than the sex organ creates the secondary sex characteristics.
-Sexual dimorphism of skeletal structure develops during childhood, and becomes more pronounced at adolescence.
-Sexual orientation has been demonstrated to correlate with skeletal characters that become dimorphic during early childhood (such as arm length to stature ratio) but not with characters that become dimorphic during puberty—such as shoulder width.
+The differentiation of other parts of the body than the sex organ creates secondary sex characteristics.
+Sexual dimorphism of skeletal structure develops during childhood and becomes more pronounced in adolescence.

 Other animals

 The first genes involved in the cascade of differentiation can differ between taxa and even between closely related species.
-For example: in zebrafish the first known gene to induce male differentiation is the amh gene, in tilapia it is tDmrt1, and in southern catfish it is foxl2.
+For example: in zebrafish, the first known gene to induce male differentiation is the amh gene.
+In tilapia, it is tDmrt1, and in southern catfish, it is foxl2.

-In fish, due to the fact that modes of reproduction range from gonochorism (distinct sexes) to self-fertilizing hermaphroditism (where one organism has functioning gonadal features of multiple sexes), sexual differentiation is complex.
-Two major pathways in gonochores exist: one with a nonfunctional intersexual phase leading to delayed differentiation (secondary), and one without (primary), where differences between the sexes can be noted prior to hatching.
-Secondary gonochorists remain in the intersex phase until a biotic or abiotic cue directs development down one pathway.
-Primary gonochorism, without an intersex phase, follows classical pathways of genetic sex determination, but can still be later influenced by the environment.
+In fish, because modes of reproduction range from gonochorism (distinct sexes) to self-fertilizing hermaphroditism (where one organism has functioning gonadal features of multiple sexes), sexual differentiation is complex.
+Two major pathways in gonochores exist: one with a nonfunctional, undifferentiated phase leading to delayed differentiation (secondary), and one without (primary), where differences between the sexes can be noted before hatching.
+Secondary gonochorists remain in the bipotential phase until a biotic or abiotic cue directs development down one pathway.
+Primary gonochorism, without an intersex phase, follows classical pathways of genetic sex determination but can still be later influenced by the environment.
 Differentiation pathways progress, and secondary sex characteristics such as anal fin bifurcation and ornamentation typically arise at puberty.

-In birds, thanks to research on Gallus gallus domesticus, it has been shown that determination of sex is likely cell-autonomous, i.e. that sex is determined in each somatic cell independently of, or in conjunction with, the hormone signaling that occurs in other species.
-Studies on gynandromorph chickens showed that the mosaicism could not be explained by hormones alone, pointing to direct genetic factors, possibly one or a few Z-specific genes such as double-sex or DMRT1.
+In birds, research on Gallus gallus domesticus has shown that determination of sex is likely cell-autonomous, i.e., that sex is determined in each somatic cell independently of, or in conjunction with, the hormone signaling that occurs in other species.
+Studies on gynandromorph chickens showed that mosaicism could not be explained by hormones alone, pointing to direct genetic factors, possibly one or a few Z-specific genes such as double-sex or DMRT1.

-In cattle, freemartins have intersex development.